Rutts07/AAD-Project-2020114008/README.md

 - Tested all the HTML, CSS and JS files in ```Brave``` browser.
 Disclaimer : May not work in other browsers
 - Open ```home.html``` (after which you will be able to navigate to and from this webpage to others)

+- Alternatively, you could also view the website from here <https://rutts07.github.io/AAD-Project-2020114008/>

 ### Hope you guys benefit from my website !!!